-Kate Swift is a litigator and trial lawyer at Bartlit Beck in Chicago.
-She has an extensive background in mass tort and product liability defense, as well as in prosecuting and defending commercial disputes.
+Kate Swift is a trial lawyer at Bartlit Beck in Chicago.
+She has significant courtroom experience in some of the most complex litigation in U.S. history.
+Recently, Kate tried two bellwether cases in the nationwide opioids MDL for Walgreens, including the first jury trial against chain pharmacies.
+Kate has an extensive background in mass tort and product liability defense, as well as in prosecuting and defending commercial disputes.
 In addition to successful courtroom advocacy, her experience includes the development of creative litigation strategies and the efficient management of large teams in mass litigations.
 Kate has been recognized as one of the 500 leading lawyers in America by Lawdragon.

 Kate joined Bartlit Beck in 2009 following clerkships with the Hon.
 Richard Cudahy on the United States Court of Appeals for the Seventh Circuit and the Hon.
 Mark Filip on the United States District Court for the Northern District of Illinois.
 Kate graduated from The University of Chicago Law School with Honors and earned her bachelor’s degree magna cum laude from the University of Missouri.

-National counsel for Walgreens in nationwide litigation relating to the distribution and sale of prescription opioid medications, including more than 2,500 cases brought by states, cities, counties, tribes, and private parties seeking recovery in connection with the opioid abuse crisis.
+National and trial counsel for Walgreens in nationwide litigation relating to the distribution and sale of prescription opioid medications, including more than 2,500 cases brought by states, cities, counties, tribes, and private parties seeking recovery in connection with the opioid abuse crisis.
 MDL in the Northern District of Ohio and a large number of related state-court cases.
-Cross-examined plaintiffs’ data expert during Frye hearings in New York’s bellwether opioid cases.

 YAZ®/Yasmin® Personal Injury Litigation